isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     template<typename T>
     void f() = delete;

-The compiler will select the overload and emit an appropriate error.
+The compiler will select the overload, or emit an appropriate error.

 ##### Note